kubevela/kubevela/docs/examples/deployment-rollout/README.md

 ```shell
 kubectl apply -f docs/examples/deployment-rollout/app-source-prep.yaml
 ```
-Wait for the applicationConfiguration "test-rolling-v1" `Rolling Status` to be "RollingTemplated"

 4. Modify the application image and apply
 ```shell
 kubectl apply -f docs/examples/deployment-rollout/app-target.yaml
 ```
-Wait for the applicationConfiguration "test-rolling-v2" `Rolling Status` to be "RollingTemplated"

 5. Mark the application as normal
 ```shell